ALPA’s Executive Vice Presidents

 Captain McMackin and his wife, Paula, live with their children in South Burlington, Vt.

-Air Wisconsin Captain Jeffrey Pruett was elected executive vice president, Group B2, of the Air Line Pilots Association, Int'l, on Oct.
-22, 2014, at the Association's biennial Board of Directors meeting.
-His term began on Jan.
-1, 2015.
+ExpressJet Captain Rick Meier was elected executive vice president, Group B2, of the Air Line Pilots Association, Int'l, on Aug.
+23, 2017, to fill the remainder of the term, which ends Dec.
+31, 2018.

-Alaska Airlines Captain Paul Stuart was elected executive vice president, Group B3, of the Air Line Pilots Association, Int'l, on Oct.
-22, 2014, at the Association's biennial Board of Directors meeting.
-His latest term began on Jan.
-1, 2015.
+Spirit Airlines Captain Sean Creed was elected executive vice president, Group B-3, of the Air Line Pilots Association, Int'l, on Sept.
+29, 2017.
+His term runs through Dec.
+31, 2018.

 Captain Dan Adamus, Jazz Aviation

-Jazz Aviation Captain Dan Adamus is the president of the Air Line Pilots Association International's (ALPA) Canada Board.
-He was first elected to the position in 2007 and is currently serving his fifth term.
+Jazz Aviation Captain Dan Adamus is the Air Line Pilots Association, International (ALPA) Canada president.
+He was first elected to the position in 2007 and is currently serving his sixth term.
 Captain Adamus is also the ALPA executive vice president for Group C. His most recent term began on Jan.
-1, 2015.
+1, 2017.

 In addition to these offices, Captain Adamus served as ALPA's Canada Board Vice President for two terms from 2003 to 2006.
 He served as the Canada Board Government Affairs Committee chairman from 1994 to 2006.
 He also served as the executive vice president, North America, for the International Federation of Air Line Pilots' Associations from 2007 to 2012.